rbaumbach/InstagramSimpleOAuth/README.md

 1. Add InstagramSimpleOAuth to your Podfile `pod 'InstagramSimpleOAuth'`.
 2. Install the pod(s) by running `pod install`.
-3. Include Swizzlean to your files with `#import <InstagramSimpleOAuth/InstagramSimpleOAuth.h>`.
+3. Include InstagramSimpleOAuth to your files with `#import <InstagramSimpleOAuth/InstagramSimpleOAuth.h>`.

 ### Clone from Github